oasis-tcs/odata-specs/odata-protocol/10 Context URL.md

     {context-url}#{single-entity}{select-list}
     {context-url}#{type-name}{select-list}

-If a single entity contains a subset of properties, the parenthesized comma-separated list of the selected defined or dynamic properties, instance annotations, navigation properties, functions, and actions is appended to the `{entity-set}` after an optional type-cast segment and prior to appending `/$entity`.
+If an entity contains a subset of properties, the parenthesized comma-separated list of the selected defined or dynamic properties, instance annotations, navigation properties, functions, and actions is appended to the `{entity-set}` after an optional type-cast segment and prior to appending `/$entity`, or to the `{single-entity}`.
 If the response is not a subset of a single entity set, the `{select-list}` is instead appended to the `{type-name}` of the returned entity.